Justice & Responsibility

 Bulls in the city

-We are also taking part in Birmingham Hospice’s ‘Bulls in the City’ project in 2025.
-This will involve designing our very own bull which will then be placed in the city centre for everyone to see.
+We have taken part in Birmingham Hospice’s ‘Bulls in the City’ project in 2025.
+This involved designing our very own bull which will be placed in the city centre for everyone to see later in the year.
 It will be part of a colourful and exciting trail while raising awareness of Birmingham Hospice and the importance of the care it provides the people of Birmingham and their loved ones.
-We have already started to plan our bull designs!

 Rudolph Run